 5. Place the GBA back into the bottom shell so you can test that the LCD is working and adjust VCOM.
 Insert your AA battery or LiPo battery and power on the system.
 Using a screw driver turn the potentiometer until the picture looks good to you.

-(If you wish to increase the back light brightness you can change the resistor on the board near the back light connector – 3K is the default, try something like 500 ohms to 1K – you can just add it on top of the existing one if you wish)
+(If you wish to increase the back light brightness you can lower the resistor on the board near the back light connector – 3K is the default, try something like 500 ohms to 1K – you can just add it on top of the existing one if you wish)